radhigulati/crumblybynature/content/blog/big-o/index.md

 linear_bigo([1,2,3,4,5,6,7,8,9,10])
 ```

-This piece of code is `O(n)` because depending on however many elements are in the input, will be however many times our for loop executes.
+This piece of code is `O(n)`.
+Depending on how many elements are in the input, will be the amount of times the for loop executes.
 If there are 10 elements in the elements array, the for loop will execute 10 times.

 If there are 1,000,000 elements in the elements array, the for loop will execute 1,000,000 times.